 - The customer is prompted to take a biometric scan (selfie, fingerprint scan, iris scan, retinal scan, etc.)

-- The biometric scan will be matched to the known identify the customer
+- The biometric scan will be matched to the known identified the customer

 - The customer is deemed as legitimate or fake